smartscripts-nl/dynamic-xray/README.md

 ### User has a database filename other than "bookinfo_cache.sqlite3"

-The default database filename in the KOReader settings dir will be "bookinfo_cache.sqlite3".
-But apparently **⚠️ some users have a different database filename**, with a language_code attached at the front, e.g. " PT_bookinfo_cache.sqlite3".
+The default database filename in the KOReader settings dir will almost always be "bookinfo_cache.sqlite3".
+But apparently **⚠️ some users have a different database filename**, with a prefix string attached by some other plugin at the front, e.g. " PT_bookinfo_cache.sqlite3".
 In that case:

 1. Go to the [DX Settings menu](#dx-settings-menu)